kojiflowers/cloudinary-for-codeigniter/README.md

 **Implementing the Solution:**

-1. In the CodeIgniter "application/libraries" folder put your "cloudinary" folder (containing the Cloudinary PHP API library) and the file called Cloudinarylib.php located in the "cloudinary-for-codeigniter" folder (this is the dummy library).
+1. In the CodeIgniter "application/libraries" folder, put your "cloudinary" folder (containing the Cloudinary PHP API library) and the file called Cloudinarylib.php (located in the "cloudinary-for-codeigniter" folder).

-2. In "Cloudinarylib.php" file, replace the placeholder API connect info with your actual API connect info:
+2. Open the "Cloudinarylib.php" file and replace the placeholder API connect info with your actual API connect info:

 ```php
 <?php
 defined('BASEPATH') OR exit('No direct script access allowed');